Mechanical hysterons with tunable interactions of general sign

-The non-reciprocity of the interaction can now immediately be seen, as $\Jij$ depends on the angular interval $2\Delta\theta_j = \theta_j^+ - \theta_j^-$ but not on $\theta_i$.
-The larger splitting of hysteron 2 in Fig.~\ref{fig:2}A is thus due to the larger angular interval of hysteron 1.
-To test this result quantitatively, Fig.~\ref{fig:2}C compares Eq.~\ref{eq:Jij} with the value of $\gamma_i^\pm(+) - \gamma_i^\pm(-)$ from the full kinematic model and the experiments.
-The comparison shows that Eq.~\ref{eq:Jij} captures the observed non-reciprocity, and that its dependence on $\ell$ is also in good agreement.
+where we retained $y \tan \theta_i^\mp$ in place of $y \theta_i^\mp$ in Eq.~\ref{eq:bare} so that it gives the exact threshold in the absence of coupling.

-To test the small-$\theta$ model further, Fig.~\ref{fig:3} compares the kinematic model with the small-$\theta$ model for a pair of hysterons with parallel springs (Fig.~\ref{fig:3}A) and crossed springs (Fig.~\ref{fig:3}B).
-The parameters are otherwise the same as in Fig.~\ref{fig:2}.
-The small-$\theta$ model captures the gross trends of all 8 switching thresholds in both configurations.
-In particular, the shift in $[\gamma_{i}^\pm(+) + \gamma_{i}^\pm(-)]/2$ is captured by the small-$\theta$ model, and is due to the last term in Eq.~\ref{eq:bare}, which measures the difference between the mean rotor angle $\overline{\theta_j}$ and the current rotor angle $\theta_i$ [recall that the ($+$) transition is out of the ($-$) state and vice versa].
-This shift is the most apparent in the thresholds for hysteron 1 in Fig.~\ref{fig:3}, as that rotor is bounded by larger angles.
-In general, the pair $\gamma_{i,0}^+(\pm)$ and the pair $\gamma_{i,0}^-(\pm)$ shift in opposite directions, with the sign of the shift set by $g_{ij}$.
+Figure~S3 shows that the small-$\theta$ model of Eqs.~\ref{eq:model}, \ref{eq:Jij}, and \ref{eq:bare} provides a good approximation to the exact kinematic model, Eq.~\ref{eq:kinematic}, for both cooperative and frustrated interactions.
+Moreover, Eqs.~\ref{eq:Jij} and \ref{eq:bare} provide important physical insights into our system.
+For instance, they tell us that only one interaction matrix is sufficient to describe the system at small rotor angles ($\Jij^+ = \Jij^- = \Jij$), even without the additional symmetry of the rotor angles assumed in Fig.~S2.
+They also identify an inherent non-reciprocity of the interactions that we explore in the next section.
+More valuable still, Eqs.~\ref{eq:Jij} and \ref{eq:bare} are a blueprint for designing the thresholds and interactions in our system at will---an enticing topic that comprises the remainder of this article.

-Finally, we note that the thresholds and interactions in Eqs.~\ref{eq:bare} and \ref{eq:Jij} are independent of $w$.
-This means that one can couple together hysterons that are not adjacent, while maintaining the same design space for interactions.
-We also note that Eqs.~\ref{eq:bare} and \ref{eq:Jij} are readily adapted to heterogeneous $L = L_i$ or $\ell = \ell_{ij}$, which can be used to tune the coupling to the global drive or the relative pairwise interactions in larger systems.
-We make use of these features later on.
+\textbf{Non-reciprocal interactions.} Returning first to Fig.~\ref{fig:2}A, a closer look reveals that those interactions are non-reciprocal: The splitting of the blue curves, $\gamma_2^\pm(-) - \gamma_2^\pm(+)$, is larger than the splitting of the black curves, $\gamma_1^\pm(-) - \gamma_1^\pm(+)$.
+The non-reciprocity of the interaction can be seen immediately via Eq.~\ref{eq:Jij}, where $\Jij$ depends on the angular interval $\theta_j^+ - \theta_j^-$ but does not depend on $\theta_i^\pm$.
+The larger splitting of $\gamma_2$ in Fig.~\ref{fig:2}A is thus due to the larger angular interval of hysteron 1.
+To test this result quantitatively, Fig.~\ref{fig:2}C compares Eq.~\ref{eq:Jij} with the value of $2\Jij = \gamma_i^\pm(-) - \gamma_i^\pm(+)$ from the full kinematic model and the experiments.
+The comparison shows that Eq.~\ref{eq:Jij} captures the observed non-reciprocity as well as the predicted $\ell^2$ scaling.